Business License in Indonesia: Risk-Based Classification Approach

 Obtain Business License

 According to GR 5/2021, the process of obtaining a business license will henceforth be classified depending on risk.
-The less risky a firm is, the easier it is to comply with licencing regulations.
+The less risky a firm is, the easier it is to comply with company licensing regulations.
 Following are the classifications of risk:

 Low Risk